openresty/lua-resty-core/README.markdown

 The FFI-based Lua API can work with LuaJIT's JIT compiler. ngx_lua's default API is based on the standard Lua C API, which will never be JIT compiled and the user Lua code is always interpreted (slowly).

+This library is shipped with the OpenResty bundle by default.
+So you do not really need to worry about the dependencies and requirements.

 [Back to TOC](#table-of-contents)

 Prerequisites